john89521/john89521.github.io/index.md

 layout: home
 ---
 # Greetings

+This site is just practice for GitHub Pages.
+There is no subject or theme to the posts on this site.
+I just need content to post and mess with.
+I am not overly keen on the organization of the  posts.
+Right now I am using the date, but eventually I will have to sections.

 The directions to this template are in the [directions.md](https://john89521.github.io/directions.html) file.

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.